 Solid wood floors are not the best choice for radiant floor heat due to the fact the heat can dry out the wood, resulting in cracking or shrinking.
 If you prefer the wood look, choose laminate wood flooring.
 Many homeowners like carpeting; if this is your choice, choose thick or dense padding and a thin carpet.
 Linoleum and vinyl are often popular floor covering choices for the kitchen and bath, but be aware that the efficiency of radiant heating can be reduced with any type of covering that insulates the floor from the room.

 There are many advantages in choosing radiant floor heating including up to 30% savings on energy costs.
 This type of heating system can be used in conjunction with geothermal technology as well, and features a 30-year warranty valid from installation date.
 Energy efficient, healthier for your family, exceptional warmth and comfort, and added resell value to your home.
 In a word, superior.

 To learn more about radiant floor heat and whether it is the best choice for your SE Michigan home, contact the experts at Haley Mechanical today.
 A barefoot comfort like you have never experienced before!

 Lennox Heating & Cooling System Rebates

 up to $1,700 in rebates

 Start with up to $1,250 in system rebates.*

 Save on a complete qualifying Lennox® home comfort system that includes a gas furnace or blower coil, an air conditioner or heat pump and thermostat.
-Enjoy additional product rebates when you purchase an iComfort® S30 ultra smart thermostat, iHarmony® zoning and a PureAir™ S system.
+Enjoy additional product rebates when you purchase an iComfort® S30 ultra smart thermostat, iHarmony®zoning and a PureAir™ S air purification system.